3rd Annual iCAN TRI Youth Triathlon

-The 2nd annual "iCAN TRI Youth triahlon" scheduled for July 21st, 2013 will return to the Clovis North Educational Center.
-This years event is proud to host the USAT Southwest Regional Youth Championships.
-The youth division will be ages 6-19.
-This race is part of USAT Southwest Region Talent ID Series, non-drafting race for youth ages 13-19.
-This race will also part of USAT Southwest Region F1 Elite Race Series draft legal race for youth ages 12-15 and 16-18.
+The 3rd annual "iCAN TRI Youth triahlon" scheduled for Sunday, July 20th, 2014 will return to the Clovis North Educational Center.
+The youth triathlon division will be open to youth ages 6-19.
+This race is part of USAT Southwest Region Talent ID Series, a non-drafting race for youth ages 13-19 and the F1 Elite Race Series, a draft legal race for youth ages 12-15 and 16-18.
+We are proud to host the USAT Southwest Region Youth Championship again.
 This is an outstanding venue with challenging courses for each age division.
 The swim complex has (2) 50 meter pools for short and long course swimming.
 The bike and run courses of varing distances will challenge each athlete of the (4) Youth Divisions and Elite Division.
 Finisher metals will be given to each participant crossing the finish line.
 Individual awards will be presented to the top (5) finishers in each one-year Youth age group division from 6-19 and the top (3) finishers in the Youth and Junior Elite Division 12-15 and 16-18.
 The race will be chip timing with T1 and T2 splits.
-Custom neoprene chip ankle bands will be available for purchase.
+Neoprene chip ankle bands will be available for purchase.

 Inaugural iCAN TRI Youth Triathlon a Major Success

 The “iCAN TRI”, held July 22 at Clovis North Education Center proved a tremendous success for it’s first “TRI”.
 Nearly 150 youth, ages 6-17 participated in the USA Triathlon sanctioned event.
 The race began early in the morning to avoid the predicted 105-degree temperatures.